 Natural forest data

 Natural forest data are publicly available.
 Data use protocols apply.
-In a very small number of cases, landowners have imposed additional restrictions on data use and these data cannot be released without permission from the landowner.
+In a small number of cases, landowners have imposed additional restrictions on data use and these data cannot be released without permission from the landowner.

 The data can be obtained from the New Zealand National Vegetation Survey Databank (NVS) [Manaaki Whenua – Landcare Research website].
 Users must open a NVS account and login to request the data.
 To locate the data search NVS for 'NZ Indigenous Carbon Monitoring'.